Profile picture of Jeff Sorensen

 Biography:

-Over his career, Sorensen raised, along with great teams and colleagues, $25 million for college entrepreneurship programs, incubated more than 5,000 student founders, advised and funded hundreds of them, and built infrastructure that hopefully will exist in a hundred years.
+Over the past 12 years, along with great teams and colleagues, Sorensen has raised $25 million for college entrepreneurship programs, incubated more than 5,000 student founders, advised and funded hundreds of them, and built infrastructure to support student entrepreneurs for decades to come.

-Sorensen says his mission is to create supportive communities for the ones who ask, "Why not me?" encouraging them take action on their ideas.
+Sorensen believes that anyone can build amazing things, and he wants to help where he can.
+His mission is to create supportive communities for the ones who ask, "Why not me?" and take action on their ideas.
+Please don't hesitate to reach out.

 Degree History: